 “Flimsy and pretty cheap.
 The bulb is totally exposed and can break easily and it’s also hard to get the clip to stay in place.
 I’d probably go with another brand next time.”

 “Used this thing for years and it worked fine.
 I’m not sure what all the negative reviews are about!
-It’s a great product for a nice price.”
+It’s a great product for a nice price.
+Also be sure to pick up an oven thermometer as well—both these things are basically awesome.”

 Where Can I Buy One?